FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

 monetary policy working its way through the economy.
 Consumer spending, the largest

-component of MDD, is forecast to grow by 3.3 per cent this year and 3.2 per cent next year,--- 11
+component of MDD, is forecast to grow by 3.3 per cent this year and 3.2 per cent next year,
+---
+11

 a downward revision in both years of just over ½ percentage point from the spring 2023